hipposleek/theScoreDemo/README.md

 ## Test Execution
 1. Ensure Maven is installed on local machine
 2. Clone this repository from the `develop` branch
-3. In the `data.properties` file, please update the IP address and port number of the Appium server on your local machine.
-The AndroidDeviceName can be left as is. (file is located at: **src/main/java/theScore/resources**)
+3. The IP address and port number is defaulted at: 127.0.0.1:4723 for the Appium server.
+If needed, please update the IP address and port number of the Appium server on your local machine in the `data.properties` file ( **src/main/java/theScore/resources**).
+The AndroidDeviceName can be left as is.
-4. In Terminal, proceed to the `theScoreDemo` folder and type: `mvn test -PAndroidTest`
+4. Launch Terminal and proceed to the `theScoreDemo` folder and type: `mvn test -PAndroidTest`

 ## Test Requirements
 Write an automated test that finds a league, team, or player within theScore app and verify the specified steps.
 Assume the project you create will be the foundation for an automation suite, so please build appropriate abstractions as necessary.